FabricMC/fabric-docs/versions/1.21.10/develop/blocks/first-block.md

 @[code](@/reference/1.21.10/src/main/resources/data/minecraft/tags/mineable/shovel.json)

-If you wish for a tool to be required to mine the block, you'll want to append `.requiresTool()` to your block settings, as well as add the appropriate mining level tag.
+If you wish for a tool to be required to mine the block, you'll want to append `.requiresCorrectToolForDrops()` to your block settings, as well as add the appropriate mining level tag.

 ## Mining Levels {#mining-levels}